Lower School Curriculum By Grade

 WRITING/READING: Children are introduced to the letters of the alphabet through imaginative stories, which lead to the drawing of letters, then writing of words and sentences, and lastly the recognition of what the child has written.
 Consonants, which give form and shape to the words, are developed out of pictorial forms, such as “M” for MOUNTAIN.
 The vowels, on the other hand, have a more musical, inner soul quality, for example: “A” (AH) expresses wonder.
 After the letters are learned, word families such as “ING” or “AKE” are introduced.
 Sentences are also written and read.

 ARITHMETIC: Math begins by introducing the quality of each number up to twelve and then introducing the quantitative aspect through counting to 1,000.
-The aim is to always to work from the whole to the part.
+The aim is to always work from the whole to the part.
 Students begin with the sum in addition and the product in multiplication, etc. First graders learn all four arithmetic processes and their interconnectedness.
 The child is led into counting through rhythmic movement, running, clapping, stamping, etc.

-The class uses manipulatives, such as apples, bean bags, fingers and toes, and counting stones, to solve problems using the four processes.
+The class uses manipulatives, such as bean bags, fingers and toes, and counting stones, to solve problems using the four processes.
 Then they are led from the tangible to the realm of pure number in mental arithmetic as a preparation for sense-free thinking.
 They also work individually, solving problems on paper, and begin a regular practice of many of the times tables.

 Special Subjects:

-Spanish: Songs, Finger Games, Fairy Tales
+Foreign Language: Songs, Finger Games, Fairy Tales

-Painting: Primary colors
+Painting: Primary Colors

 Farming: Gardens, Exploration and Wonder